 Please read through this application form carefully before filling out; the instructions are included.
 Be thorough, but brief.
 Excessive use of appended materials (beyond those requested in the application or Policy Plan) is neither encouraged nor is to your advantage.

-1. Title of Proposed Project (be concise but descriptive; e.g. Silver Fox Ball Field Improvements):

-2. Project Location (provide an address, including cross streets, for the proposed project)

-3. Proposed Census Tract if known:

-4. Proposed Use of SFPF Funds (Summarize in one sentence what the SFPF funds would be used for):

-5. Proje ect Cost Please note the figures

-(a) SFPF funds requested \$

-(b) Total match funding donations and in-kind services \$

-(c) Total Project Cost: \$

-6. Appl icant Agency and Address: Authorized Signature Agency: of Applicant

-(Agency Name)

-Signatur e

-(Street Address)
+1. Title of Proposed Project (be concise but descriptive; e.g. Silver Fox Ball Field Improvements): 2.
+Project Location (provide an address, including cross streets, for the proposed project) 3.
+Proposed Census Tract if known: 4.
+Proposed Use of SFPF Funds (Summarize in one sentence what the SFPF funds would be used for): 5.
+Project Cost Please note the figures SFPF funds requested (a) Total match funding donations (b) and in-kind services Total Project Cost: (c) 6.
+Applicant Agency and Address: Authorized Signature of Applicant Agency: (Agency Name) Signature (Street Address) (P.O.
+Box) Name and Title (City) (Zip Code) Applicants must submit a copy of their Board Contact Person (this must be minutes authorizing submittal of this application, or a someone who will be available to letter from an authorized member of the answer questions about the project administration.
+Check one. during August/September)

-(P.O.
-Box) Name and Title
+Name

-(Cit y) (Zip Co ode)

-Applicants must submit a copy of the minutes authorizing submittal of this ap letter from an authorized member of the administration.
-Check one. pplication, or a Contact Person (this r someone who will be a answer questions abou during August/Septemb vailable to It the project

 Copy of Authorization is attached.

-Authorization will be submitted as s soon as possible Name Phone
+Authorization will be submitted as soon as possible

-7. Project Manager Name, Address and Phone: Authorized Signat Designating Proje ure of Organization ct Manager

-Signatu re
+Phone

+ing Project Manager

+Signature

-Name and Title
+lame and Title

-Contact Person:
+:

+Phone

+tatus.

-Name Phone
+Organization's True Name

-8. Contracting agency must be a non-profit organizati on. have a 501c3 status.

-Presiding President's signature certifying that your organization is a non-profit organization 501c3.
-Community Organizati on's True Name

-Print Name City/State/Zip/ Phone
+/Zip/ Phone

-9. Project Description

-9. Project Description Describe the Sports Facility Partnership Project for which funding is requested.
-Provide a thorough Scope of Work detailing how the funds will be used and how they relate to a master plan if the funds do not complete the project.
-Please include any design documents on 8/12 x 11 paper. (use additional space as necessary to succinctly describe your project.)
+onal space as necessary to

-10. Community Impact

-The project's impact should include: (1) an explanation of how existing sports facilities in your service area are inadequate, in disrepair, scarce, or cannot meet the needs of your organization's members and area athletics in general.
+10. Community Impact The project's impact should include: (1) an explanation of how existing sports facilities in your service area are inadequate, in disrepair, scarce, or cannot meet the needs of your organization's members and area athletics in general.
 (For example: provide data detailing how this project will improve the participation of the facility; or the various times that neighborhood practice playfields are available to your sports league compared to the amount of time (frequency) teams are able to schedule practices; or, distances sports league members travel to current practice locations; or, an indication of how new bathrooms will be a benefit to the league or facility; or demonstrate that lack of lighting results in a safety concern).
 And (2) how the proposed project will remedy the above described situation.
 (For example: What field conditions will change or be improved as a result of this funding?
 How will this effect usability?)

-Approximate Number of Youth that will be Impacted Adults that will be Impacted
+Approximate Number of Youth that will be Impacted Adults that will be Impacted Age Group of participants: 2-56-1011-1516-2122-3536-5052 & OlderMultiple